JvanKatwijk/qt-dab/README.md

  * in ensemble mode the bottom part of the left half contaims next to the **next** and **previous** selectors for the services, a **channel selector** and a **mode selector**.

- * in **favorite mode** no channel selector is available and the channelview button is meaningless.

  * in **file mode** obviously only the services of the recording are shown and neither a mode selector nor a channel selector are visible.
-Furthermore, the **channelview button** is meaningless.
+Furthermore, the **channelview button** is meaningless in this mode.

- - the channelview button controls the visibility of the channeldisplay.
-The display shows an overview of the channels in the current database.
+ * the channelview button controls the visibility of the channeldisplay.
+The display shows an overview of the channels in the current database and is - obviously - meaningless in **file** mode.

 ![7.2](/res/read_me/channelView.png?raw=true)